 Visit the Royal Residences

 It is possible to visit several royal residences when their occupants are elsewhere.
-Perhaps the most fascinating is Clarence House, home to the Prince of Wales.
+Perhaps the most fascinating is Clarence House, home to the Prince of Wales and the Duchess of Cornwall.
 At nearby Buckingham Palace, the State Rooms are generally open from mid-July to September.
 Visitors may also stroll through part of the palace garden.
 Private guided tours are available.

 Classical Music Performances

 The Henry Wood Promenade Concerts — universally known as “The Proms” — are a summer season of classical music.
-Each year, more than 100 events are staged, a majority being held in the Royal Albert Hall.
-Up to 1,400 tickets are sold each evening.
+Each year, more than 100 events are staged, a majority being held in the Royal Albert Hall (capacity 5,272 people).
+In addition to those booked in advance, up to 1,400 tickets are sold each evening.
 At any season of the year, London stages chamber music recitals in a number of more intimate venues.
-One of my favorites is Wigmore Hall, a 15-minute walk from either Claridge’s or The Connaught.
-My other favorite setting for chamber music is St. John’s Smith Square, close to the Houses of Parliament.
+One of our favorites is Wigmore Hall, a 15-minute walk from either Claridge’s or The Connaught.
+Our other favorite setting for chamber music is St John’s Smith Square, close to the Houses of Parliament.

 Independent Book Shops

-London remains a bookish city, and there are still quite a few surviving independent shops defying the ravenous maw of the internet.
-Among my favorites is Daunt Books (83 Marylebone High Street, W1U), which contains the finest selection of travel literature I have ever encountered, displayed in a historic shop with long oak galleries, graceful skylights and William Morris prints.
+London remains a bookish city, and there are still quite a few surviving independent shops.
+These include John Sandoe in Chelsea and Heywood Hill in Mayfair.
+Also among our favorites is Daunt Books, which contains the finest selection of travel literature we have ever encountered, displayed in a historic shop with long oak galleries, graceful skylights and William Morris prints.

 London’s parks form one of the city’s principal glories.
 Holland Park is centered on the ruins of Holland House, a Jacobean mansion partially destroyed by an incendiary bomb in 1940.
 This now provides a backdrop for a wonderful summer opera festival.
-On warm evenings, I like to stroll over to The Boathouse in Hyde Park to rent a small rowing skiff and scull gently up the Serpentine past the Sackler Gallery to The Long Water in Kensington Gardens.
+On warm evenings, we like to stroll over to The Boathouse in Hyde Park to rent a small rowing skiff and scull gently up the Serpentine past the Sackler Gallery to the Long Water in Kensington Gardens.
+The Regent’s Park also has boats for hire on its lake, and is surrounded by the majestic neoclassical Nash terraces.

-The excellent Sir John Soane’s Museum houses a remarkable private collection that includes classical sculptures and mosaics; paintings by Canaletto, Watteau and Howard; drawings by Chambers and Adam; and, improbably, the sarcophagus of pharaoh Seti I.
+The Sir John Soane’s Museum, houses a remarkable private collection that includes classical sculptures and mosaics; paintings by Canaletto, Watteau and Howard; drawings by Chambers and Adam; and, improbably, the sarcophagus of pharaoh Seti I.

-One of my favorite London shops is Floris (89 Jermyn Street, SW1Y), a bespoke perfume store and an invaluable source of gifts.
+One of my favorite London shops is Floris, a bespoke perfume store and an invaluable source of gifts.
 Sometimes I indulge in the No. 89 aftershave, the preferred fragrance of James Bond.

 The Perfect Martini

-One of the world’s best martinis is served at DUKES Bar (35 St. James Place, SW1A).
+One of the world’s best martinis is served at Dukes Bar.
 With the ritual care of a Zen tea master, Alessandro Palazzi creates a perfect dry cocktail adorned with a graceful curl of lemon peel.